Encoding

 Split Swaps

-Solutions can have splits where one or more token hops are split between two or more pools.
-This means that the output of one swap can be split into several parts, each used as the input for subsequent swaps.
-The following are examples of different split configurations:
+Solutions can split one or more token hops across multiple pools.
+The output of one swap is divided into parts, each used as input for subsequent swaps:

-By combining splits creatively, you can build highly customized and complex trade paths.
+By combining splits, you can build complex trade paths.

-We perform internal validation on split swaps.
-A split swap is considered valid if:
+We validate split swaps.
+A split swap is valid if:

-The checked token is reachable from the given token through the swap path
+The output token is reachable from the input token through the swap path

 For each set of splits, set the split for the last swap to 0.
 This tells the router to send all tokens not assigned to the previous splits in the set (i.e., the remainder) to this pool.